What is concrete made of? It’s a mix of three simple, yet essential ingredients: water, aggregate, and cement.

-In short, you want to use water with limited chlorides, sulfates, alkalis, and solids.
-This means almost all drinkable water is usable.
+In a nutshell, you want water with minimal chlorides, sulfates, alkalis, and solids.
+This means almost all drinking water should do the trick.

-If you’re uncertain about the quality of your water though, perform an impurity test.
+If you’re unsure about your water’s quality, give it an impurity test.

 Admixtures for concrete

-#1 Air entraining agents: improve workability.
-This is especially important when you work in freezing weather conditions.
-Also, when concrete becomes exposed to thawing, sulfates, and seawater.
+#1 Air-entraining agents: These marvels enhance workability, which is super important when dealing with freezing weather or when concrete is exposed to thawing, sulfates, and seawater.

-BUT, don’t use calcium chloride accelerators for concrete exposed to seawater.
-Also, don’t use in reinforced concrete, or concrete that’s in contact with aluminum or any other non-ferrous materials.
+#2 Accelerators: These agents speed up hardening, making them perfect for cold conditions.
+Pick between calcium chloride and non-calcium chloride varieties.
+But remember, calcium chloride accelerators are a no-no for concrete exposed to seawater, reinforced concrete, or concrete in contact with aluminum or other non-ferrous materials.

 What are the grades of concrete?

-The strength is a measurement in MPa (megapascals) in the metric system.
-Also, psi (pounds per square inch) in the imperial system.
-These are both units of pressure.
+Strength is measured in MPa (megapascals) in the metric system and psi (pounds per square inch) in the imperial system.
+Both units represent pressure.

-Next, your ingredient mix ratio depends on the type of structure you’re building.
-This mix ratio includes the following ingredients:
+The ingredient mix ratio depends on the type of structure you’re building.
+This ratio includes: